 Additionally, documents in Peru have an “expiration date”.
 So, in general (there are a few exceptions), documents issued in Peru are usually only accepted if they were issued not more than 3 months before they are presented; documents issued outside Peru are only accepted if they are not older than 6 months.

-Application process for marrying at a municipality in Peru
+Application process for getting married in the registry office of a municipality in Peru

 Congratulations!
 You made it and are now legally married in Peru.